G2P-Connect/g2pc-registry/docs/README.md

     password: {password of sftp connection}
     remote:
       outbound_directory: {path mentioned in sftp client for outbound}

+sunbird:
+  enabled: true
+  elasticsearch:
+    host: {domain of elasticsearch like if running on local env i.e localhost}
+    port: {port mention in docker-compose for elastic search}
+    scheme: http
 ````
 20. Define below endpoint in RegistryController.
 ````